 Ignoring Voltage Drop on Long Runs

 A 12V system with 3% voltage drop has only 11.64V at the load.
 LEDs dim, motors slow, electronics malfunction.
-Calculate drop for every run over 10 feet.
+Use a voltage drop calculator to verify every run over 10 feet — even small losses add up in complex harnesses.

 Using Indoor Wire Outdoors